janstary/sox/README.md

 accompanied by a set of simple programs autodetecting the availability of

 * system functions (e.g. [`have-strtonum.c`](have-strtonum.c))
-* optional external libraries (e.g. [`have-sndfile.c`](have-sndfile.c))
+* external libraries (e.g. [`have-sndfile.c`](have-sndfile.c))
 * audio output drivers (e.g. [`have-sndio.c`](have-sndio.c))

-For C functions possibly not present in the system, we provide autoconfiguration tests and `compat_*.c` implementations.
+For C functions that might not be present in the system, we provide autoconfiguration tests and `compat_*.c` implementations.
 Please report any that turn out to be missing.
-Read `config.log`, which shows shows the compiler commands used to test the libraries installed on your system and the standard output and standard error output these commands produce.
+Read `config.log`, which shows shows the compiler commands used to test the libraries installed on your system, and the standard output and standard error output these commands produce.
 Failues are most likely to happen if headers or libraries are installed in unusual places or interfaces defined